wjakob/nanobind/docs/api_extra.rst

 .. cpp:enum-class:: eval_mode

-   This enumeration characterizes the start symbol for different kinds of expressions.
+   This enumeration specifies how the content of a string should be interpreted.
 Used in Py_CompileString().

    .. cpp:enumerator:: eval_expr = Py_eval_input